Youngest baby boomers risk becoming a ‘forgotten generation’ with inequality skyrocketing and financial pressures worsening

 The research raises concerns about the quality of work and degree of financial security those in their 50s and 60s are experiencing.
 Today, more than half of people in this group say their work is excessively demanding – almost doubling since 2002.
 One in three say they feel a lack of control over their work, compared to just 9% in 2002.
 At the same time, there is a risk that poor health could push many out of work early, with a third of this group saying their health impacts their ability to work; meanwhile, 42% of workers in this age group also have caring responsibilities.

 In spite of the risks facing this generation, little policy focus has been dedicated to alleviating these challenges.
-But, without action, many will suffer poverty, ill-health and loneliness in old age – with a real risk that the experience of later life will worsen further for future generations.
+But, without action, many will suffer poverty, ill-health, unsafe homes and loneliness in old age – with a real risk that the experience of later life will worsen further for future generations.

 Carole Easton, Chief Executive at the Centre for Ageing Better, said: